 We often have Pennsylvania clients inquire about forming a Delaware LLC because they have heard about the advantages of forming a company in Delaware.
 So, how can you properly operate a Delaware LLC in Pennsylvania?

 In order to foreign qualify, Pennsylvania will require a Certificate of Authority, a docketing statement and a filing fee.
 Pennsylvania does not require a Certificate of Good Standing; however, it reserves the right to request additional documentation on a case by case basis.
-Harvard Business Services, Inc. can properly prepare the forms for your company and submit them to the state, along with the filing fee.
+We can properly prepare the forms for your company and submit them to the state, along with the filing fee.

-Publication of the application is not required for LLCs, unless specifically required by the county in which your Registered Agent resides.
+Publication of the application is not required for LLCs, unless specifically required by the county in which your Pennsylvania Registered Agent resides.

 Your Registered Agent's address is where the Pennsylvania Department of State will send any legal documents for your company.

 For example, it was due in 2011 and will be due again in 2021.
 If you have made any amendments to your filing in this 10 year period, such as changing your Registered Agent, this decennial report will not be required.
 The Department of State will send you a form to complete and send back in order to be exempt from the report.

-Please note that even though a Delaware LLC is registered to do business in Pennsylvania, the LLC still has to pay the annual Delaware Franchise Tax and Delaware Registered Agent Dee in order to remain in good standing with the state of Delaware.
+Please note that even though a Delaware LLC is registered to do business in Pennsylvania, the LLC still has to pay the annual Delaware Franchise Tax and Delaware Registered Agent Fee in order to remain in good standing with the state of Delaware.

 Before you start an LLC in Pennsylvania, consider forming a Delaware LLC instead.
 For more information on the Foreign Qualification process, please visit our Foreign Qualification page.
 For additional questions or for assistance in filing for foreign qualification in Pennsylvania or any other state, please call our friendly and knowledgeable customer service specialists at 800-345-2677.